Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 The PCID set as input parameter targets which PC to remove from Gireve PCP.
 Most of the time, a PCID targets exactly one PC.
 However, particularly in the case of a PC renewal, a PCID may target more than one active PC.
 For this reason, optional parameters `serial_number` (decimal format) and `issuer_dn` can also be set to ensure targeting exactly the right PC.

-> **Note:** If only the PCID is set as an input parameter and that PCID matches multiple valid PCs associated with that operator, all targeted PCs will be deleted from Gireve PCP.
+> **📝 Note:** If only the PCID is set as an input parameter and that PCID matches multiple valid PCs associated with that operator, all targeted PCs will be deleted from Gireve PCP.

 ### 3.8.4 Make an OEM Root available in Gireve RCP